100+ MORE

 What is the cheapest car insurance in California?

-GEICO consistently offers the lowest average full coverage rates in California at approximately $143–$160 per month (about 35% below the state average).
-USAA can be even lower but is only available to military members and their families.
-Your cheapest option depends on your age, ZIP code, driving record, and vehicle — which is why comparing multiple quotes is the most reliable way to find your lowest rate.
+GEICO consistently offers the lowest average full coverage rates in California at approximately $143–$160 per month, which is roughly 35% below the state average.
+USAA offers even lower rates but is only available to military members and their families.
+The cheapest insurer for your specific situation depends on your age, ZIP code, driving record, and vehicle — which is why comparing multiple quotes is the most reliable way to find your lowest rate.

 Is California an at-fault or no-fault insurance state?

 California is an at-fault (tort) state.
-The driver who caused an accident is responsible for covering the other party’s damages through their liability insurance.
-California follows a pure comparative fault system, meaning compensation can be recovered even if you are partially at fault (reduced by your percentage of fault).
+The driver who caused an accident is responsible for covering the other party's damages through their liability insurance.
+California follows a "pure comparative fault" system, meaning compensation can be recovered even if you are partially at fault — reduced proportionally by your percentage of fault.
+This differs significantly from no-fault states like Florida, where your own policy pays first regardless of who caused the accident.

 Does California use credit scores to set car insurance rates?

-No. California prohibits auto insurers from using credit scores as a rating factor, and gender is also prohibited.
-The primary rating factors in California are driving record, annual mileage, and years of driving experience.
+No. California is one of a small number of states that explicitly prohibits auto insurers from using credit scores as a rating factor.
+Gender is also prohibited as a pricing factor in California.
+The primary rating factors in California are driving record, annual mileage, and years of driving experience — providing a more level playing field regardless of financial history.

 How much does car insurance cost in California per month?

-Average full coverage car insurance in California is roughly $143–$221 per month, depending on driver profile and location.
+The average full coverage car insurance rate in California is approximately $143–$221 per month depending on the data source and driver profile used.
 Minimum liability coverage averages $41–$76 per month.
-Los Angeles tends to be highest (up to ~$291/month for full coverage), while San Diego and San Jose are among the lowest major cities (starting around ~$137/month).
+Los Angeles drivers pay the most — up to $291/month for full coverage — while drivers in San Diego and San Jose pay among the lowest rates in the state, starting around $137/month.

 How often should I compare California auto insurance quotes?

-At least once a year, or any time your circumstances change — such as moving to a new ZIP code, buying a new vehicle, adding a driver, or a change in your driving record.
-Loyalty to a single insurer rarely produces the lowest rate over time.
+At least once a year, or any time your circumstances change — such as moving to a new ZIP code, buying a new vehicle, adding a driver, or experiencing a change in your driving record.
+California rates shifted significantly in 2025 following the SB1107 minimum increases, and are projected to change again in 2026.
+Loyalty to a single insurer rarely produces the lowest rate over time

 Does comparing car insurance quotes affect my credit score?

 No. Comparing California auto insurance quotes does not impact your credit score.
-Quote comparisons use soft inquiries or underwriting data that do not affect your credit profile.
+Insurance quote comparisons use soft inquiries or underwriting data that do not affect your credit profile in any way.

 Can I switch car insurance companies at any time in California?